KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 but not through completion.

 **The affirmation of §5.8 stands**:
-genuine neti-neti, stripping non-fundamental aspects
+genuine Neti-neti, stripping non-fundamental aspects
 while essence remains facing Source,
 is centropic subtraction reaching Aion
 through the Theonic arc.